MaitreManuel/inkrest/README.md

 - A [guide](https://github.com/MaitreManuel/inkrest/blob/master/docs/SOFTWARE.md) to install all softwares you need to run this project
 - A [guide](https://github.com/MaitreManuel/inkrest/blob/master/docs/CONFIGURATION.md) to set the configuration of your server to allow this project to run properly
+- A [guide](https://github.com/MaitreManuel/inkrest/blob/master/docs/DATABASE.md) to set database with a SQL file backup.

 /!\ This installation is optimized for Linux operator system only ! /!\